Whitehaven Beach, Whitsundays, Queensland © Tourism and Events Queensland

 How to experience it: New South Wales’ east coast is the perfect area to put your skills to the test.
 A popular holiday choice is to road trip along the Legendary Pacific Coast, which is dotted with dozens of fantastic surf spots for all ages and ability levels.
 In Byron Bay be sure to check out The Pass, a calm, protected cove that produces long, slow waves perfect for new surfers.

 The Whitsundays is also popular for ‘bareboating’ holidays – where adventurous guests can skipper their own yacht.
 No licence necessary – all you need is a half-day of training.

 Where: The Whitsundays

 Does your family dream of secret beaches, uninhabited islands and days filled with discovery?
 If so, you’ll love a guided sailing holiday in the Whitsunday Islands.
 A cruise along this spectacular archipelago, comprised of 74 islands in the heart of Queensland’s Great Barrier Reef, offers countless ways to experience the Coral Sea, with diving and snorkelling opportunities facilitated by your crew.
 On dry land, you’ll find forests and trails to explore at your leisure.

-- How to experience it: At Lake Burley Griffin, stretch your legs with a walk; get the adrenaline pumping on a segway tour; or cruise straight across the middle on your very own Go Boat.
-At Corin Forest, raise your energy levels tobogganing, skiing or even sliding down the mountain on an alpine slide.
-If your family is into wildlife walks, explore the easy 20-minute Koala Path Walking Trail in the Tidbinbilla Nature Reserve where koalas, platypuses, emus, birdlife and kangaroos are often spotted.
+How to experience it: At Lake Burley Griffin, stretch your legs with a walk; get the adrenaline pumping on a segway tour; or cruise around on a Go Boat.
+At Corin Forest, raise your energy levels tobogganing, skiing or sliding down the mountain on an alpine slide.
+If your family is into wildlife, explore the easy 20-minute Koala Path Walking Trail in Tidbinbilla Nature Reserve where koalas, platypuses, emus, birdlife and kangaroos are often spotted.